 The Offeror shall submit a separate cost proposal that includes the project cost of performing the activities as described above.
-These costs should be broken down to show the separate cost of each deliverable and total cost for all activities and deliverables for the 2021 and 2022 activities.
-The total cost of both years' worth of activities must be included in a summary sheet.
+These costs should be broken down to show the separate cost elements of each deliverable and total estimated cost for all deliverables listed in Section 7.
+Subcontract Type and Deliverables.
 As noted above, IESC will pay a fixed price per approved completion of each deliverable listed in Section 7.
 Subcontract Type and Deliverables.